 4. Blind or Buried Vias cannot start or end inside or at the end of another Blind/Buried via unless the one is completely enclosed within the other (this will add extra cost as an extra press cycle is required).

-These rules are incorporated into the Buildup Wizard.
+These rules are incorporated into the Buildup Editor.

 So on a standard 4-layer build, we can only drill buried vias between layers 2 & 3.
 If we do this, blind vias become impossible.